Rainrin-097/rin/index.md

-# Welcome to RAinrin's blog
+# Welcome to Rainrin's blog
 **a sample**